bihor/fp_newsletter/Documentation/KnownProblems/Index.rst

 The mode unsubscribeMode=1 works only if unsubscribeUid is set.

+There is a TYPO3 bug in some releases where the unsubscribe form does not work.
+In that case you can try to set the settings.unsubscribeUid via FlexForms.
+For me that helps.

 Since version 5.x there is not only one plugin name (pi1).
 In some cases therefore you need to change the template and add, modify or delete the pi-parameter at a f:link.external or f:form.